ctg123/ctg-site/content/project/optimizing-a-flask-api-microservice-with-kubernetes/index.md

 ### Install Kubernetes Dashboard

-A critical feature for any Kubernetes cluster is efficient monitoring of all resources with a user-friendly UI.
-The Kubernetes dashboard provides the ability to deploy your containerized applications, troubleshooting, and manage other cluster resources such as scaling a deployment, initiating rolling updates, resetting pods, etc.
+A critical feature for any Kubernetes cluster is efficient monitoring of all resources with an accessible UI.
+The Kubernetes dashboard enables the ability to deploy containerized applications, troubleshoot pods, and manage other cluster resources such as scaling a deployment, initiating rolling updates, resetting pods instead of using the kubectl command.

-Run the following `deploy_dashboard.sh` to pull from the latest version stored in the official Github repo.
+Run the `deploy_dashboard.sh` to pull from the latest version of the Kubernetes dashboard stored in the official Github repo.
+You can check at this **[link](https://github.com/kubernetes/dashboard/releases)** to see which version is the latest release and update the script accordingly.

 Once complete, the default service type configures as a ClusterIP.
 We will change this to LoadBalancer to access it externally.
 You can find the service type and edit it with the following command:

 ```shell
 $ kubectl -n kubernetes-dashboard edit svc kubernetes-dashboard
 ```

-Make sure the service type changed to LoadBalancer successfully.
+Make sure the service type changed to **LoadBalancer** successfully.
 You should get an AWS ELB address as an output.

 ```shell
 $ kubectl -n kubernetes-dashboard get svc